-New Mexico utilizes data that evaluates the MCOs' strengths and opportunities for improvement in serving the Medicaid population by specifying Performance Measures (PMs) and Performance Improvement Projects (PIPs).
-PMs, PIPs and performance targets are reasonable, based on industry standards, and consistent with CMS EQR Protocols.
-Annual reviews of the PMs and PIPs are conducted by New Mexico's EQRO and posted on the HSD website.
+New Mexico selects quality metrics and performance targets by assessing gap in care within the State's Medicaid population.
+HSD monitors and utilizes data that evaluates the MCOs' strengths and opportunities for improvement in serving the Medicaid population by specifying Performance Measures (PMs).
+The selected PMs and performance targets are reasonable, based on industry standards, and consistent with CMS EQR Protocols.
+HSD conducts quarterly monitoring of the PMs to determine trending and to identify risks to meeting the specified performance targets.
+The information is shared with the MCOs during the quarterly quality meetings.
 PMs and performance targets are based on HEDIS technical specifications for the current reporting year.
 The MCO is required to follow relevant and current NCQA HEDIS standards for reporting.
+In addition, an annual validation of the PMs is conducted by New Mexico's EQRO and posted on the HSD website.